mies/spitball/Retrospective.md

 * L2Met style logs
 * Archive in Postgres.

+#### Desires
+* Be able to get log-runtime-metrics linked to requests.
+* Better handling of metrics with the same name.
+* Meta-data about the metric. (when did it come in)?

 ### Case Study: Straw (used with Dashboard)

 Trying to filter through logs to find ones that are relevant to the operation that you just performed is difficult.
 With this in mind Straw was created.